Find a Qualified Attorney Near You

 Missouri’s abortion ban also imposed a mandatory 72-hour waiting period, which made it nearly impossible for women to travel to out-of-state abortion clinics.
 The only facility still performing abortions in 2022 was Planned Parenthood Great Rivers.

-HB 126 did not affect a person's right to use birth control or contraception.
-But it did require the physician performing the abortion to secure written informed consent from the minor and parental consent from at least one parent or guardian.
-(The law makes an exception for medical emergencies.)
+Also, HB 126 did not affect a person’s right to use birth control or contraception but did require the physician performing the abortion to secure written informed consent from the minor and parental consent from at least one parent or guardian (with an exception for medical emergencies).
+However, after Amendment 3, the enforceability of these types of restrictions depends on whether they are consistent with the new constitutional right and do not impose an "undue burden."

 Missouri Abortion Laws

-Understanding one's rights and responsibilities under the law can confuse non-attorneys.
-The following chart sums up Missouri's abortion laws.
+Understanding one’s rights and responsibilities under the law can be confusing for non-attorneys.
+The following chart sums up Missouri’s abortion laws.

 Note: State laws are subject to change through new legislation, higher court rulings, and other means.
 While we strive to provide the most current information, consult an attorney or conduct legal research to verify your state laws.